entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/caching-and-clustering.md

 **The following example pertains to the EntandoApp only, not a complete deployment.** Utilize this as a reference to create your configuration in a complete deployment.

 >NOTE: This example uses a Secret for the `REDIS_PASSWORD`, which is recommended.
-You can also hardcode the password in the YAML for testing purposes.
-However, the use of clear text passwords in deployment files is not recommended.
+You can also hardcode the password in the YAML for testing purposes, but the use of clear text passwords in deployment files is not recommended. **Create and use a Secret for the password as a best practice.**

 ```
 apiVersion: "entando.org/v1"